We are passionate about helping people who would otherwise be alone in court.

 - Caroline Field - Caroline is a volunteer at our charity in Liverpool.
 Caroline has a background in Housing and has served as a Board Director in a number of sectors.

-- Angela Camber - Angela is a volunteer at our CFC and has extensive experience in governance and non-executive capacities in the voluntary, public and statutory sectors including the LSE, British Heart Foundation and Nacro.
+- Angela Camber - Angela is a volunteer at our CFC and RCJ services.
+She has extensive experience in governance and non-executive capacities in the voluntary, public and statutory sectors including the LSE, British Heart Foundation and Nacro.

-- Elisabeth Long - Elisabeth is a management consultant and one of our volunteers.
+- Elisabeth Long - Elisabeth is a management consultant and was previously one of our service volunteers.
 She has extensive charity and volunteer experience including the Samaritans, school governor, and Council member of the Royal Institution.

 - David Wilkin - David is an Emeritus Professor of Health Services Research and a magistrate with extensive experience as a charity trustee in various non-executive roles, including as Chair of Manchester CAB

-- Stephen Adler - Stephen has been a Magistrate in both the criminal and family courts and is also family mediator.
+- Stephen Adler – Stephen is one of our service volunteers in London and has been a Magistrate in both the criminal and family courts and is also family mediator.
 Previously, he ran his own management consultancy, advising at Board and Senior Executive level on strategic, operational and business decisions.